Bijesse/scripted-hangman/README.md

 ## Guided Game ##
 To begin the project, choose two students to play a game of hangman.
 One student will play the "computer" and the other student will be the "player".
-On the board, make four categories: "data", "events", "game actions", "user interface".
+On the board, make five categories and explain each category:

-Explain each category:
  - *Data*: Information the computer needs to keep track of during the game.
- - *Events*: Things that happen during the game.
+ - *Game Actions*: Things the computer must do during the game.
- - *Game Actions*: Things the computer does during the game.
+ - *Game Events*: Things that happen in the game.
- - *User Interface Actions*: Things that computer must "show" the user.
+ - *User Interface Actions*: Things that computer must "show" the user during game.
+ - *User Interface Events*: Things that happen in the user interface.
 If the students are a bit confused, it's okay - the game will help explain.

 Ask the "computer" student to begin.
 When she begins, make sure you explicitly